Walker's Haute Route

 Our clients say...

 We ask our Haute Route clients which stages they enjoyed most.
-Many love the thrilling finale on the Europaweg, being the last two days into Zermatt, but also popular are the days to Champex via the Fenetre d'Arpette, a high rocky pass, and to Cabane de Moiry with its stiff climb into the mountains.
+Many love the thrilling suspension bridge on the Europaweg as they head into Zermatt, but also popular are the exciting and challenging stages between Cabane du Mont Fort and Arolla across the high rocky passes as well as the approach to Cabane de Moiry and its breathtaking glacier.

-With good weather the Europaweg section allows the perfect view down into Zermatt, and up to the Matterhorn, as you traverse the rocky hillsides high above the Mattertal.
+With good weather the last stage allows the perfect view down into Zermatt, and up to the Matterhorn, as you traverse the rocky hillsides high above the Mattertal.

 Map showing the route of Alpine Exploratory's Walker's Haute Route walking holiday